analogsketchbook/keytarHero/README.md

   * __setupInstructions.txt:__ Complete instructions on setting up the Raspberry Pi, Pure Data, and the hardware connection between the Raspberry Pi and the Wii GuitarHero Controller

+  * __oscillatorTest.pd:__ A simple test patch to make sure the Pure Data install and setup is working.

   Note: This has only been tested on the Raspberry Pi 3 B+ but should theoretically work on the 4 as well.
 The controller library doesn't work for the Touchbar version of the Guitar, but could be modified to do so.